lucask07/covg_fpga/README.md

 ## OpalKelly Module Compatibility.
 We have targeted and tested with the [XEM7310-A75 module](https://opalkelly.com/products/xem7310/) (Xilinx Artix-7).
-We have not tested but anticipate reasonable portability to other USB 3 OpalKelly modules:
+We have not tested but anticipate reasonable portability to other USB 3 OpalKelly modules including:

 * XEM7310MT
 * XEM7320
 * XEM7305
 * XEM7360

-## (Approximate) FPGA Block Diagram
+## FPGA Block Diagram (Approximate)
 <p align="center">
 <img src="docs/block_diagram/99_fig2.png" width="700">

+## Acknowledgments

+Research reported in this repository was supported by the National Institute Of Neurological Disorders And Stroke of the National Institutes of Health under Award Number R15NS116907.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.